How Much To Charge For SEO Services – Why You Must Charge More

 What most companies have a hard time understanding is that SEO is not simply a matter of typing a few phrases onto a page on a website a you magically jump to the top.
 There is a real time commitment to do SEO the right way.
 And as an SEO consultant or company, you need to be rewarded for your time.

 But the real issue of pricing out a job is that unless you have unlimited hours, there are going to be real hard costs to doing SEO for a client.

 As Brian Dean explained in this blog post, the average word count for the pages that ranked on page 1 of Google was 1800 words.
 So one article that you create for you client (if done properly) is going to cost you a minimum of $100-$200.
-Now if you are doing one of those awesome content pieces per week that can run you up to $800/mo.
+Now if you are doing one or two of those awesome content pieces per month that can cost you up to $400/mo.
 Just for content on the website.